edu-m/BuzzerMusicPlayer/README.md

 E 4 q
 .

 .

 .

 and so on

+It is also possible to specify the bpm at any point of the file.
+Just type `bpm x` where `x` is the target tempo.
+Default is 100.

 Note: when specifying a pause with P, do not put any octave number